The use of map features heavily in Chinese mythology and real historical events.

 This is the European part of the world map produced during the Ming Dynasty in the early 15th century.

-This is part of the American continent in the world map produced during the early Ming Dynasty, marked the location of today’s Canada and Cuba.
-It is much more accurate than the European part which may suggest although Zheng He’s fleets never travelled to Europe but did have visited the land known as America and Canada today.
+This is part of the American continent in the world map produced in the early 15th century during the Ming Dynasty, marking the location of today’s Canada and Cuba.
+It is much more accurate than the European part which may suggest that although Zheng He’s fleets never travelled to Europe but did have visited the land known as America and Canada today.